Thai Language Services

-Volatia is a leading provider of professional Thai interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Indonesian language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of professional Thai tlanguage translation and interpreter services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Thai translations and interpretations.

 The Thai language, originally called Siam, changed its name to Thai when the country was renamed Thailand (it was previously called Siamese).
 Thai is the official and national language of Thailand, but not the sole language of the country.
 Around 72 languages are spoken regionally, some mutually intelligible, some not.
 Therefore, Thai serves as a lingua franca since it is spoken by over 80% of the population as a first or second language.